pdjr-signalk-plugins/ais-reporter/README.md

 ### UDP endpoints to report to
 A list of service endpoints to which the plugin should send AIS reports.

-Each service is specified by its IP address and the number of its listening port.
+Each service endpoint is specified by its IP address and the number of its listening port.

 ### Position update interval (s)